Jarvis-Consulting-Group/jarvis_data_eng-drkcn94/README.md

 ## Miscellaneous
-- Training for Badminton for over a decade, always looking to improve on my play
+- Training for Badminton for over a decade, always looking to improve on how I play
-- I love reading about the next destination I could travel to
+- I love reading about the next destination to travel to
 - Growing up with a Dad that loved building computers, I got into it as well and always look into the latest consumer computer technology and building custom PCs